bsourabhkumar/bsourabhkumar/README.md

 - 👋 Hi, I’m Sourabh Kumar
-- 👀 I’m passionate about building web apps that are user friendly and scalable with the latest tools and technologies like HTML5, CSS3, JavaScript, React and its ecosystem like React Router, Redux, Redux toolkit, Jest, React testing, NextJS and TypeScript as well.
+- 👀 I’m passionate about building Java Backend services that are extensible and scalable with the latest tools and technologies like SpringBoot, Hibernate, Spring Security, MySQL, Redis, Kafka and Microservices.
-- 🌱 I'm certified in ReactJs and its ecosystem.
-Link for certificate is here: https://www.udemy.com/certificate/UC-c1e184dc-b83f-455a-894f-797864e17a6a/
+- 🌱 I'm certified in Java Backend Development and its ecosystem by GeeksforGeeks.
+  Link for certificate is here: https://media.geeksforgeeks.org/courses/certificates/29718c654fc108d706957e3221f19b85.pdf
-- 💞️  I’m also good at NodeJS, ExpressJS, MongoDB and MongooseJS
+- 💞️  I’m also good at Front end devlopment using JavaScript and React.
 - 📫 How to reach me
 Mail:          bsourabhkumar@gmail.com
 LinkedIn:      https://www.linkedin.com/in/sourabh-kumar-69bab8136/